Privacy

 How do GB companies use your data?

-Personal data is provided to the GB company on a voluntary basis through parental consent (namely, a parent/carer/legal guardian express agreement).
+Personal data is provided to the GB company voluntarily through parental consent (namely, a parent/carer/legal guardian express agreement).
 A GB member aged 13 or over is considered capable of giving consent themselves and will not require express agreement from a parent/carer/legal guardian.

-The Annual Parental Consent Form asks for name, address, date of birth, GP name and contact details, medical information and treatment, emergency contact details for two people, intimate care consent, communication/IT consent for older girls and recognition of our child protection policy.
+The Annual Parental Consent Form asks for name, address, date of birth, GP name and contact details, medical information and treatment, emergency contact details for two people, intimate care consent, photo consent, communication/IT consent for older girls and recognition of our safeguarding policies.
 GB companies will use this information only for the administration and management of their GB company.
 GB companies are not permitted to use any of this information for any other purpose than what the form intends.
-Only Sub-officers aged below 18 years of age may have partial data enclosed on this form entered into the GBNI WebFiling system.
+Only Sub-officers aged below 18 years of age may have partial data enclosed on this form entered into the GBNI My Brigade system.
 See the National Level section of this document to understand how GBNI processes personal data to be compliant with GDPR.

-The above written consent is processed on behalf of the local church who acts as the data controller.
+The above-written consent is processed on behalf of the local church which acts as the data controller.
 The GB company must ensure to follow the church’s guidance and policies when processing personal data under GDPR.
-No personal data should be shared with any third party without clear written consent.
+No personal data should be shared with any third-party without clear written consent.

 Due to the historical nature of GB and the desire to keep photos and video recordings, GBNI has re-evaluated how it collects photo consent across all areas of GBNI.
 Please refer to the ‘Use of photographs, videos and sound recordings’ section of this document for full details.